ymath-io/ymath.io/content/courses/exponents/exponents-basic/properties/index.md

 $$x^a \cdot x^b = x^{a+b}$$

 Awesome, we've just proved the Product of Powers Property!
-(Actually, we've only shown it works for integers, which is good enough for now.)
+(Actually, we've shown that it works for integers, which is good enough for now.)
 Can you see why this property is called the Product of Powers Property?

 ### Warnings
 The bases of the powers have to be the same for this property to work.
 If you try to simplify $x^2\cdot y^3$, you will not get anywhere since it's already simplified.